Argenx's drug effective against muscle-weakening disease myasthenia gravis

 Patients with myasthenia gravis suffer from muscle weakness that can affect daily activities including eye movement, facial expression, chewing, talking and swallowing.

-Top-line results from the study were published by argenx in May last year.
+Top-line results from the study were published here by argenx in May last year.

 At enrollment, despite ongoing myasthenia gravis therapy, patients still had poor scores on the myasthenia gravis strength and function scales.
 Treatment with efgartigimod provided significant, clinically meaningful, and durable clinical benefit to most of these patients, the study’s authors said in the journal.